t-malina/Rimanto/README.md

-# Rimanto
-Risk Management Tool
+# Rimanto - Risk Management Tool
+A tool for managing risks of a project.

+In development in the context of a Studienarbeit at the DHBW-Karlsruhe.